-Her, a sci-fi romance directed by Spike Jonze, at first consideration seems like another Pygmalion fantasy: man creates the perfect woman, someone who’s always there, who understands him and builds her life around him and his needs.
-That this “woman” happens to be an operating system with artificial intelligence, its personality programmed according to the user’s specifications, and paid for, highlights the proprietary element.
+Her, a sci-fi romance directed by Spike Jonze, at first consideration seems like another Pygmalion fantasy: man creates the ideal woman, someone who’s always there, who understands him perfectly and builds her life around him and his needs.
+That this “woman” happens to be an operating system with artificial intelligence, its personality programmed according to the user’s specifications, and paid for, highlights the proprietary element of this relationship.
 He literally owns her—but does he, really?

 “He” is Theodore Twombly, a middle-aged man gone gloomy and reclusive in the wake of a failed marriage and pending divorce with Catherine, a high-achieving, if emotionally volatile woman, whom he could not bear to let go.
 Theodore spends his days at work ghost-writing “heartfelt,” “hand-written” letters for a firm that caters to people who can’t be bothered to express their own emotions.
 In the after-hours, he plays videogames in his dark cavern of a living room, or lies in bed while browsing chat rooms for anonymous, aural cybersex.
 The hours between waking and sleep are filled with interactions with devices and mechanical voices, and hardly any people.
 Sometimes, he meets his friend Amy, but since the split with Catherine, he’s been too “mopey” for that.